-The Fort Gibson Indian Education Committee for Johnson O’Malley will be meeting Tuesday in the Administration Building, 500 S. Ross Ave., Fort Gibson.
-The JOM meeting will begin at 6 p.m., and the Title VI meeting will begin at 6:30 p.m.
+The Fort Gibson Indian Education Committee for Johnson O’Malley will be conducting a public hearing Tuesday in the Administration Building, 500 S. Ross Ave., Fort Gibson.
+The JOM meeting will begin at 6 p.m., and the Title VI meeting (public hearing) will begin at 6:30 p.m.

 This Week's Circulars

 88, passed away Friday, 7/31/2020 in Muskogee, memorial services, 2:30PM Friday, 8/7/2020 Fort Gibson National Cemetery, Fort Gibson, OK. online condolences may be shared @ clifforddgarrettfamilyfh.com

 Coach John Blake, 59, left July 23, 2020.
 Tribute Saturday, 12 Noon, Friendship West Baptist Church, Dallas.
 Visitation Sunday, 1:00 until 6:00, Charles Page HS Fieldhouse.
 Graveside Monday, 12 Noon, Green Acres Gardens, Tulsa. biglowfunerals.com

 age 67.
 Airline Mechanic.
 Died August 2nd in Tulsa, OK.
 Funeral Services August 7th at 10:00AM at Reed-Culver Chapel.
 Burial at Barber Cemetery.
 Visitation August 6th from 1:00PM until 7:00PM at Reed-Culver Funeral Home.